SpencerTSmith/HTTP-Benchmarker/README.md

 # Overview
-Simple little http benchmarker, no libraries just sockets and pthreads.
-Soon will switch over to asynchronous socket stuff in combination with threads.
-Also want to add feature where you can benchmark any arbitrary request.
+Simple little http benchmarker, no libraries just sockets, pthreads, and epoll.
+Think this could majorly benefit from an arena style memory allocator, keep accesses to latency info more friendly, lifetime issues go away.

 ## Build
 To build